 No, once you have used the cedar plank it is not reusable.
 Between raw fish and the primary flavor being consumed from the fire, it should be disposed of.
 If you have a smaller cut, consider before cooking, sawing the plank in half so you can make it last.

-Video and Recipe for Maple Chipotle Cedar Plank Salmon
+Maple Chipotle Cedar Plank Salmon Recipe

 Maple Chipotle Cedar Plank Salmon